OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/27 February 2016.md

         - Andromeda: from products used, including whitener in feminine products.
 - **Cilantro** tincture: supportive for natural detox, but insufficient alone for deep detox; mechanical methods like **DMSA** recommended.
 - Cold showers for sneezing: beneficial, but a dip in the pool is suggested.
+- Symbolic dreams of flying and consciousness expansion are related to iodine intake.
+- Uranium in Galatea and Athena: childhood exposure via nefarious substances in an alley.
+- High strontium levels in Andromeda, Chu, and Joe: not harmful; considered beneficial.

 ---

 ## Control System & Sociopolitical Manipulation